 Sod is first available in mid May.
 It comes in rolls 2' wide by 5' long, and so, covers an area of 10 square feet.
-To estimate the number of yards required, simply measure the area in square feet and divide by 10.
+To estimate the number of rolls required, simply measure the area in square feet and divide by 10.
 The sod is very perishable, and so, must be rolled out on the lawn immediately upon delivery.
 Since the sod is already growing once it is laid it must be kept moist for the first 2 weeks.
 Properly laid sod is beautiful almost immediately.
 The primary grass used in sod rolls is Kentucky Bluegrass.
 It is a gorgeous lush green grass however it is not tolerant of deep shade and will slowly deteriorate if put in it.
 For this reason if you have a deeply shaded area of you yard you may want to consider using a shade mix of grass seed which will be more suited to the area.

 Grass seed comes in a variety of mixes blended especially for individual purposes.
 This is usually stated in the name of the mix.
 Some examples would be sun mix, shade mix, sun/shade mix, hardy lawn mix etc. Many blends also included varieties of grass which spread laterally instead of just forming a clump (noted by LS on a bag).
 These blends are good because even after the seed comes up it will continue to spread and thicken up even if you missed a few spots.